tomiGoljevscek/Oxide.Docs/source/index.md

  * Oxide.Ext.Rust - _Provides support for the Rust Experimental server_
  * Oxide.Ext.Unity - _Provides support for Unity games_

+Third-party, unofficial extensions available:

+ * [Oxide.Ext.RustWeb](http://forum.rustoxide.com/resources/768/) - _A lightweight web server for the Rust Experimental server_
+ * [dcodeIO.RustWeb.dll](http://forum.rustoxide.com/resources/768/) - _Provides generation of map images, and live map_

-As an example to what kind of extensions may be used in the future, here is a non-exhaustive list of possibilities:
+Examples of what extensions may be available in the future:

  * Oxide.Ext.IRC - _Allows plugins to access an IRC server_
  * Oxide.Ext.MySQL - _Allows plugins to access a MySQL database_
  * Oxide.Ext.SQLite - _Allows plugins to access a SQLite database_
  * Oxide.Ext.WebServer - _Allows the game server to also host a web server_
+ * Oxide.Ext.SevenDaysToDie - _Provides support for the 7 Days to Die server_

 # API Hooks